How to Stop Trying to Change Someone’s Behaviour, and Instead Change Your Response to It

 Getty Images

-Accepting this fundamental truth is the first step towards peace of mind.
-It’s frustrating, but ultimately liberating to realise that the only person you have real control over is yourself.
-Once you come to terms with this, you can start focusing your energy on more productive things.
+Accepting this fundamental truth is the first step towards actual peace of mind.
+It’s frustrating at first, but it’s ultimately liberating to realise that the only person you have real control over is yourself.
+When you stop treating other people like DIY projects that need fixing, you’ll find you have a lot more energy for things that actually matter.
+You’re not the manager of everyone else’s personality, and once you come to terms with that, you can start focusing your energy on more productive things.

 2. Practise mindfulness to become aware of your reactions.